March 18, 2020

 General

-Also, modify babel.config.js by adding this code:
+Also, modify babel.config.js adding this code:

 plugins: [